syncfusion-content/uwp-docs/uwp/SfDiagram/Commands.md

 			Key = Key.S
 		},

-		// Parameter is the name of the file (.xmal) Parameter = "diagram"
+		// Parameter is the name of the file (.xaml) Parameter = "diagram"
 	}
 );